 Grandma's old fashioned Valentine dessert recipes are perfect for making homemade dessert cakes, cookies, candies, and hand-dipped chocolates for serving at your Valentine party or for gift giving.
 Your family and guests will love them!

 You will also find a collection of vintage Valentine party ideas for kids, complete with downloadable party games, fun craft ideas, and homemade decorations.
 Everything you'll need to experience an old fashioned Valentine get-together.

 The history of St. Valentine's Day is uncertain.
 Some believe its origin lies with two martyrs of the early Christian church.
 Both saints were named Valentine, and both were recorded as being beheaded on February 14th, about A.D.
 269, during the persecution of the Roman Emperor Claudius II.

-It is said that one of these men, a priest, was executed for secretly marrying young couples in defiance of the emperor's edict that young, single men destined for the army not marry.
+It is said that one of these men, a parish priest, was executed for secretly marrying young couples in defiance of the emperor's edict that young, single men destined for the army not marry.
 Over two centuries later in A.D.
 496, Saint Pope Gelasius I named February 14th as St. Valentine's Day.

 There is evidence that St. Valentine's Day was first celebrated in England in the 1400s.
 It's on record that the first valentine was sent by a Frenchman named Charles, the Duke of Orleans.
 He was imprisoned in the Tower of London after the Battle of Agincourt in 1415, and he sent his wife an affectionate letter in rhyming verse from his prison cell.